What Is The Difference Between Natural Soap Bars and Natural Shampoo Bars?

 Also, like our soaps, each of our shampoo bar selections contains different blends of natural plant oils, essential oils, and herb-infused oils.
 No two recipes are the same.

 While the ingredient list on our natural shampoo bars may look quite similar to that of our natural soaps, I use a different formulation when designing our shampoo bars.

-The proportions of the base oils and butters, a number of extra oils or superfatting, and the way in which I use infused oils, botanicals, and essential oils in a shampoo bar recipe are different.
+The proportions of the base oils and butters, the amount of extra oils or superfatting, and the way in which I use infused oils, botanicals, and essential oils in a shampoo bar recipe are different.